oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 These commands could then be deployed in shell scripts (as we did for SOFA) to act as a basic framework for unit- and integration test suites, which could subsequently be used to confirm that the applications were behaving as intended, and also that the MELD components were behaving as expected by applications.

-The plan envisaged focusing on a few MELD applications:
+We envisaged focusing on a few MELD applications:

 - [Lohengrin TimeMachine Digital Companion](https://um.web.ox.ac.uk/lohengrin).
 - [Delius in performance](https://bl.linkedmusic.org/)
 - TROMPA's [CLARA rehearsal companion](https://trompamusic.eu/index.php/instrumental-players)
 - Historical musicology with mixed media digital archives (Text, audio, image, score from British Library, New York Philharmonic Archives)

-The whole process would use MELD as a reflective case study of software sustainability in DH projects.
+Our study would use MELD as a reflective case study of software sustainability in DH projects.
 While the MELD framework itself benefited from the substantial research efforts of FAST, the apps above have been created within the more limited resourcing of humanities projects.
 This is an opportunity for SSI to reflect on effective software sustainability practice in such situations, which are typical for DH.

 Intended outputs of this work were to be: